swillinger/knapsack/docs/design-tokens.md

 Design tokens are named entities for identifying, storing, and accessing the most basic layer of a design system.
 Design tokens include colors, spacing, typography, animation and other values that make up a design language.
 Assigning these core values to design tokens is an effective way to create a more scalable, maintainable, and intentional system.

-Bedrock provides users the ability to organize, view and query design tokens.
-Bedrock uses [Theo](https://www.npmjs.com/package/theo), a library which allows users to define design tokens in an intuitive, agnostic manner and then retrieve those design tokens in the format of their choice.
+Knapsack provides users the ability to organize, view and query design tokens.
+Knapsack uses [Theo](https://www.npmjs.com/package/theo), a library which allows users to define design tokens in an intuitive, agnostic manner and then retrieve those design tokens in the format of their choice.
 As your design system grows, design tokens allow for scalability.

 ## Design Token Categories

 Design Token Categories is a method of organizing Design Tokens based on their intended use.
 For example, the Design Token Category `text-color` is a collection of all colors that are intended to be used for text.

-Bedrock supports the following Design Token Categories:
+Knapsack supports the following Design Token Categories:

 - `box-shadow`
 - `inner-shadow`